Breeze/breeze.github.io/doc-js/query-examples.md

 ### <a name="WhereODataFunctions"></a>Conditions using OData functions

+>   Not all server backends support all functions and some backends may support additional functions.

     // Customers whose Company names starts with "C" or "c";
     var query1 = EntityQuery.from('Customers')